VIBE: Relaxed, Family Friendly

 Sand Key Park, 1060 Gulf Blvd, Clearwater, FL 33767

-Parking is not a problem at Sand Key Park - there are lots of spaces and it costs only $5.
+Unlike the main Clearwater Beach area, parking is not a problem at Sand Key Park - there are lots of spaces and it costs only $5 for the entire day.
 Just use your credit card (Visa or Mastercard) at the parking meter and unload your truck.
-It is a bit of a hike out to the beachfront so make sure you stop at the bathroom facility before you start out...a welcome sight after driving across Florida's I-4!
+It is a bit of a hike out to the beachfront, like Siesta Key, so make sure you stop at the bathroom facility before you start out...a welcome sight after driving across Florida's I-4!
 Showers are available here too for those sandy feet.
-Really, the whole place is so pretty you won't mind the small journey down to the Gulf water.
+Sand Key Park is so pretty you won't mind the small journey down to the Gulf water.
 Some clever people (unlike us) had wagons with fat tires to traverse the sand with their gear on board.

 This black Jeep Wrangler is a great vehicle.
 Rolling on those XF Off Road wheels made our heads turn (think The Exorcist) from that beautiful Sand Key beach and put this Jeep at the center of our attention.
 The gloss black with red milled accent and red dots wheels made a classy, sophisticated statement.
 Plus adding those big Nitto Ridge Grappler tires to this four-wheeler turned up the dial to a more bold, aggressive, and intimidating look.
 This may have been a spectacular day at a great beach, but this Jeep was just as much the attention grabber.
 As it drove by in the Sand Key parking lot it displayed rugged elegance while screaming, "cha-ching!"

-We will surely be back to Sand Key Park but NEVER during the snow bird season.
+Now rated a top beach by TripAdvisor for 2022, we will surely be back to Sand Key Park.
+But NEVER during the snow bird season (December to April).
 Traffic getting in was not bad (before noon) but getting out at the end of the day was a nightmare on I-275.
 The Florida Department of Transportation is adding a new lane in each direction to I-275 near I-4, but will not complete this until 2026.
 Our recommendation is to find accommodation on the beach or nearby to prevent traffic frustrations.
 A lot of folks love the Gulf beach sunsets (including us) so why not park your truck at the hotel of your choice, watch the sun go down and relax...that's what a Florida beach road trip should be about!

 Sheraton Sand Key Resort